 Costume Designer: Marjory Cornelius

 On Her Majesty’s Secret Service is one of the more controversial Bond films.
 As the world’s first Bond after Sean Connery, George Lazenby turned in a suitable performance for a 30-year-old who had previously been an underwear model in Australia.
-Not all were crazy about him, but the film is good enough on its own merits that, despite an initially harsh reaction – but a big box office! – it has stood the test of time and now ranks among the highest films for educated Bond fans (aka ones who don’t love Octopussy and don’t hate From Russia With Love).
+Not all were crazy about him, but the film is good enough on its own merits that, despite an initially harsh reaction—but a big box office!—it has stood the test of time and now ranks among many Bond fans’ favorite of the franchise.

-Made in 1969, it bridged the awkward gap between 1960s cool and 1970s obnoxious.
-Lazenby’s suits look just as good as Connery’s while effectively mixing conservative (three-piece charcoal suits for the office) and modern (a cream suit and pink shirt for vacation).
-Unfortunately, casualwear and formalwear suffered the influence of current fads, including the infamous frilly-shirted tuxedo, the orange golf jump suit, and – of course – his Highland kilt and cravat at Piz Gloria.
+Made in 1969, it bridged the awkward gap between 1960s cool and 1970s tacky.
+Lazenby’s suits look just as good as Connery’s while effectively mixing conservative (dark navy three-piece suits for the office) and modern (a cream suit and pink shirt for vacation).
+Unfortunately, casual-wear and formalwear suffered the influence of current fads, including his frilly-shirted tuxedo, the orange golf jump suit, and—of course—his infamous Highland kilt and cravat at Piz Gloria.

-However, one casualwear ensemble from the film stands out as an example of comfort and timelessness.
+However, one casual ensemble from the film stands out as an example of comfort and timelessness.

 What’d He Wear?

 For his casual and comfortable romp around Piz Gloria, Bond takes it easy in a relaxed cardigan and trousers.
-The cardigan is a deep beige with five dark brown buttons, low patch pockets, and raglan sleeves.
-It appears ribbed but is still large and roomy.
+The beige raglan-sleeve cardigan has five dark brown buttons and patch pockets on the hips.

 Underneath his sweater, Bond wears an ecru tattersall shirt in brushed cotton twill with buttoned barrel cuffs.
 The collar is a standard turndown spread collar and the front features white buttons on a plain front.
 The tattersall pattern is dark green and gold.

 Bond’s trousers are from his brown tweed suit worn during his arrival the previous day.
 The pattern consists of cream mini checks with a rust red windowpane overcheck.
-They have double forward pleats like most of the Bond series’ ’60s suits but a lower rise.
+They have double forward-facing pleats like most of Bond’s suits across the ’60s.
 The bottoms are cuffed and the waist is fitted with button-tab side adjusters.
 The side pockets are slanted and have a useful ecru lining that Bond finds a fun new use for.
-There are no rear pockets.
+There are no back pockets.